Are offset guitars nothing but hipster junk?

 Actually, that's not true.
 This looks indie enough:

 Old Tele?
 No, new one.
 It's a Road Worn.
-It's the ultimate for the hipster douche bag because it's a fast, easy solution to make it look like you're indie when in fact you're not.
+It's a fast, easy solution to make it look like you're indie when in fact you're not.

 Offset guitars aren't junk.
 Hipsters make guitars junk.